spruceid/didkit/cli/README.md

 Construct a [DID method transaction][] to add or modify a [service][services] in a DID document.

-The identified service object is created if it is exists, or reset if it does not exist, to contain the properties corresponding to the options passed, i.e. the `type` and `serviceEndpoint` properties.
+The identified service object is created if it exists, or reset if it does not exist, to contain the properties corresponding to the options passed, i.e. the `type` and `serviceEndpoint` properties.

 #### Options
 - `-d, --did <did>` - DID whose DID document to update.
 Default: implied from `<id>`